Supreme Court rules against Navajo Nation in Colorado River water rights case

 The facts of the case go back to treaties that the tribe and the federal government signed in 1849 and 1868.
 The second treaty established the reservation as the tribe’s “permanent home” — a promise the Navajo Nation says includes a sufficient supply of water.
 In 2003 the tribe sued the federal government, arguing it had failed to consider or protect the Navajo Nation’s water rights to the lower portion of the Colorado River.

+“Allocating water in the arid regions of the American West is often a zero-sum situation,” he wrote.
+It is important, he said, for courts to leave “to Congress and the President the responsibility to enact appropriations laws and to otherwise update federal law as they see fit in light of the competing contemporary needs for water.”

-A federal trial court initially dismissed the lawsuit; an appeals court allowed it to go forward.
+A federal trial court initially dismissed the lawsuit, but an appeals court allowed it to go forward.
+The Supreme Court's decision reverses that ruling from the appeals court.

+In a dissent, Justice Neil Gorsuch wrote that he would have allowed the case to go forward and he characterized the Navajo's position as a “simple ask.”

+“Where do the Navajo go from here?” he wrote.
+“To date, their efforts to find out what water rights the United States holds for them have produced an experience familiar to any American who has spent time at the Department of Motor Vehicles.
+The Navajo have waited patiently for someone, anyone, to help them, only to be told (repeatedly) that they have been standing in the wrong line and must try another.”

 During arguments in the case in March, Justice Samuel Alito pointed out that the Navajo Nation’s original reservation was hundreds of miles away from the section of the Colorado River it now seeks water from.